How to Do Payroll in Virginia: What Every Employer Needs to Know

 Step 2: Register your business with the State of Virginia.
 If your business is new, you need to register on the Virginia Secretary of State’s website.
 Any company that pays employees in Virginia must also register with the Virginia Department of Revenue.

 Step 3: Create your payroll process.
-You’ll need to decide on a regular pay schedule, how you’ll track employee time if paying hourly workers, when you’ll start processing payroll to ensure payments deposit into employee bank accounts on payday, etc. Starting a new business may mean you need to create a payroll process from scratch.
+You’ll need to decide on a regular pay schedule, how you’ll track employee time if paying hourly workers, and when you’ll start processing payroll to ensure payments deposit into employee bank accounts on payday, etc. Starting a new business may mean you need to create a payroll process from scratch.
 If the business has been processing payroll for a while, some of these key decisions should already be in place.

 Step 4: Have employees fill out relevant forms.
 Your business must have every employee complete payroll forms during their onboarding process.
 Every employee must complete I-9 verification.
-New employees must also have a completed W-4 on file, along with Virginia’s Form VA-4.
+New employees must also have a completed W-4 form on file, along with Virginia’s Form VA-4.

-Step 5: Review and approve time sheets.
+Step 5: Collect, review, and approve time sheets.
 One of the most crucial pieces of your payroll process includes collecting and reviewing time sheets before your payroll due date.
 Reviewing the time sheets from your nonexempt employees before the day your payroll is due gives you time to speak with anyone who might have made mistakes.

 Step 7: Pay employee wages, benefits, and taxes.
 The best way to pay your employees is through direct deposit.
 But cash and paper checks are also options.
 Virginia has a minimum wage of $12.00 per hour, higher than the federal minimum wage of $7.25 per hour.
 You can pay your federal and Virginia business taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

-Step 8: Save your payroll records.
+Step 8: Document and store your payroll records.
 Keeping your company business records is good practice.
 Virginia requires businesses to keep record of all hours worked and wages paid to each employee, including their name, address, and date of birth.
 Virginia does not note how long these records must be kept, so following the Fair Labor Standards Act (FLSA), it’s good practice to keep these payroll records for at least three years and payroll tax records for four years.

 Step 9: File payroll taxes with the federal and state government.
 All Virginia state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Virginia Tax Department’s website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: